ialbluwi/11102-f25/lesson-plans/oct21.md

 This lecture is example-based.
 Therefore, the expectation is that you'll alternate between showing students code and asking them for the output, explaining a problem and asking students to help you live-code the solution, and simply writing code and explaining it.

 Below is a list of the minimum examples students need to see.
-The list is followed by another extra list of examples.
-Try to solve from these extra examples as much as you can.

 ## Basic Syntax